 Each zone operates independently but is connected through fast, private fibre optic networking.
 The connection allows ease of transfer between Availability Zones from the same Region.

-Each AWS Region houses multiple Availability Zones (the maximum number at the moment is 6 zone in one region, North Virginia).
+Each AWS Region houses multiple Availability Zones (the maximum number at the moment is 6 zones in one region, North Virginia).
 In addition to replicating the data between Availability Zones within the same region, clients can now choose to replicate across different locations and can leverage both public and private connectivity to guarantee their business will never be disturbed.

 Worry about the sheer volume of data that can hinder your data integration?
 With AWS Snowball Edge, obscenely large amounts of data (up to 100TB per device) can be moved to the cloud with ease in no time.